 Preventing Mold/Mildew/Algae: 5

-– At the 1 year mark we noticed a decent amount of mold growing on top of the stain.
+– At the 1 year mark, we noticed a decent amount of mold growing on top of the stain.
 The mold did wipe off with a wet towel.
 We would expect that a mild cleaning would remove the mold spores, restoring the wood.

 Ease of Application: 8

 – Coverage was excellent with the Penofin Exotic Wood Stain and so was the application process.
-We used a paint roller and applied the finish to the entire floor in less then 30 minutes.
+We used a paint roller and applied the finish to the entire floor in less than 30 minutes.
 We waited about 20 minutes then back wiped the entire deck to remove any excess stain.
 We did need to wet the rags with water to avoid any spontaneous combustion.

 Color Shifting (darkening) after 2 Years: 7